First seen way back in 1991, Norton AntiVirus is one of the best-known brands in the security business.

 Norton AntiVirus Plus includes a handful of simple maintenance tools designed to speed up your PC.

-Optimize Disk is a basic disk defrag tool which can optimize how files are placed on your hard drive to maybe improve performance.
-At least, that's the theory; the technology doesn't make a lot of difference with modern SSD drives.
+Optimize Disk is a disk defrag tool which rearranges how files are placed on your hard drive to maybe improve performance.
+At least, that's the theory: the technology doesn't make much of difference with modern SSD drives.
+And when we tried Optimize Disk on our test system, it appeared to be using the standard Windows defrag tool underneath, anyway.
+If you're interested, you can try that now, for free (click a drive in Explorer, click Drive Tools > Optimize.)

 File Cleanup is one of the most underpowered junk file finders we've seen.
 Run the tool, it deletes Windows, Chrome and Internet Explorer temporary files, and - that's it.
 There's no attempt to confirm whether you really want to wipe these files, they're just deleted immediately, and it doesn't even tell you up-front how much space it's freed up.
 (The information is available, but you must click a couple of links to find it.)

-There's really no reason for this tool to exist, as it doesn't fully clear your Chrome history, and Windows' standard Disk Cleanup tool does a significantly better job of finding system leftovers.
-We tried Disk Cleanup after running Norton's File Cleanup and it identified more than 800B of extra system files we could safely free up.
+There's really no reason for this tool to exist, as it doesn't fully clear your Chrome history, and even Windows' standard Disk Cleanup tool does a significantly better job of finding system leftovers.
+We ran Norton's File Cleanup, then tried Disk Cleanup, and it identified 1.43GB of extra files we could safely wipe.

 The pick of the performance tools, by far, is the Startup Manager.
 Not only does this display the programs set up to launch along with Windows, but it also tells you their level of resource usage, how commonly they're found across Norton's other customers, and gives you the chance to delay the app's start or disable it entirely.